bulky goods reduced image

 Before you book a Council Bulky Goods collection check out our Reduce my Waste to see how you can reuse, repair and recycle used items and avoid items going to landfill.

-What we can and can't collect
+What you can and can't put out

 • Furniture